Cuts hurt Mexico quake response, outlook ahead of 2018 vote

-MEXICO CITY, Sept 28 (Reuters) - Spending cuts and a failure by Mexico’s president to upgrade an earthquake alert system hurt life-saving prevention programs and amplified recovery costs after two major temblors this month, current and former government officials said.
+MEXICO CITY (Reuters) - Spending cuts and a failure by Mexico’s president to upgrade an earthquake alert system hurt life-saving prevention programs and amplified recovery costs after two major temblors this month, current and former government officials said.

 Although President Enrique Pena Nieto is eager to show a prompt and competent response to the earthquakes, which killed more than 430 people, the budget of recovery agencies is threadbare due to cost-cutting by his administration.

-Pena Nieto, an unpopular centrist struggling to get a successor from his party elected president next July, on Wednesday acknowledged the problem, urging lawmakers to boost funding in the 2018 budget.
+Pena Nieto, an unpopular centrist struggling to get a successor from his party or an ally elected president next July, on Wednesday acknowledged the problem, urging lawmakers to boost funding in the 2018 budget.

 “The reconstruction needs more resources,” he said.